 The Trusted Guardians.
 For over three centuries the soldiers of The Household Cavalry have been the Monarch’s trusted guardians.
 Since 1660 Household Cavalrymen have ridden and fought on battlefields from Waterloo to Afghanistan.

 The Trusted Guardians introduces young readers to one of Britain’s great institutions, The Household Cavalry.
-The books is also an ideal resource to teach history at Key stages 1 and 2.
-Young historians are asked to use their skills spanning a350-year timeline to think critically, weigh up conflicting evidence, and make their own judgements about some of history’s most famous events, figures, and turning points in British History.
+The book is also an ideal resource to teach history at Key stages 1 and 2.
+Young historians are asked to use their skills spanning a 350-year timeline to think critically, weigh up conflicting evidence, and make their own judgements about some of history’s most famous events, figures, and turning points in British History.

 Each chapter ends with History Detective and See for Yourself activities.